API Reference

 1. Log in to your Waitlister account

-3. Find the "API key" section
+3. On the "API key" card, click "Generate API key"

 Generate API key